Eran-T/SOC-MAS/a2a-sec deploy/readme.md

 The script will proceed through 6 parts, deploying the frontend, all agents, and the file handling backend.
 It will print progress and save resource names to your `.env` file.
 Upon successful completion, the public URL of your frontend service will be printed.

+### Accessing the application:
+You can access your application through the deployed Cloud Run service (populated value of service_url in .env).

 ### Resuming Deployment (Optional)
 If the deployment script fails midway, you can attempt to resume it from a specific part using the `--start-from` flag (remember to use `source`):